-Mortality rates were developed using the Society of Actuaries' Pub H-2020 mortality rates, which vary by member status, as the base table.
+Mortality rates were developed using the Society of Actuaries' Pub H-2010 mortality rates, which vary by member status, as the base table.
 The OSA applied offsets for each system as appropriate, to better tailor the mortality rates to the demographics of each plan.
 OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society Actuaries, to project mortality rate for every year after the 2010 base table.
 Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.

-There were changes in methods and assumptions since the last valuation.
+There were no changes in assumptions since the last valuation.
+There were changes in methods since the last valuation